maickrau/GraphAligner/README.md

 - `-b` alignment bandwidth.
 Unlike in linear alignment, this is the score difference between the minimum score in a row and the score where a cell falls out of the band.
 Values recommended to be between 1-35.
 - `-B` ramp bandwidth.
 If a read cannot be aligned with the alignment bandwidth, switch to the ramp bandwidth at the problematic location.
 Values recommended to be between 1-35.
 - `-C` tangle effort.
-Determines how much effort the aligner spends on tangled areas.
+Determines how much effort GraphAligner spends on tangled areas.
 Higher values use more CPU and memory and have a higher chance of aligning through tangles.
 Lower values are faster but might return an inoptimal or a partial alignment.
 Use for complex graphs (eg. de Bruijn graphs of mammalian genomes) to limit the runtime in difficult areas.
 Values recommended to be between 1'000 - 500'000.
 - `--high-memory` high memory mode.
 Runs a bit faster but uses a LOT more memory